legendarym4x/APP_socket_UDP/README.md

-## Homework 04
+## Simple Web App with UDP Socket Communication

-### In this homework assignment, we created a simple web application with routing for two html pages: index.html and message.html.
+### In this task assignment, we created a simple web application with routing for two html pages: index.html and message.html.

 It was implemented: